 Wildlights at Columbus Zoo and Aquarium

-Take in a dazzling Winterland of thousands of holiday lights and festivities, with activities for kids and adults alike.
+Take in a dazzling Winterland of thousands of holiday lights and festivities, with activities for kids and adults alike at Wildlights at the Columbus Zoo.
 Visit with the animals and savor a cup of steaming hot cocoa!